rolandproud/pyechometrics/README.rst

 =============
 pyechometrics
 =============
-Produces water-column summary metrics from echosounder data (in development)
+A python library that provides summary metrics for biological features identified in echosounder data (in development)
 ---------------------------------------------------------------------------------

 developed by Roland Proud (rp43@st-andrews.ac.uk)